FnSolo/Greyboxer/README.md

 1. Yes, normals are madly flipped, especially in sharp meshes.
 2. Geometry is worse than Blender one, if it was triangulated (?)
 3. (Not checked) Can make redundant vertice in the same spot on closing as it was in early Blender version
+4. Will conflict with same name script, cause doesn't have a namespace.

 -
 -